top of page

 Ever since the beginning the musicians have been working closely with composers with a goal of growing quality literature for the uncommon combination of instruments.

-The members of the trio are Slovenian musicians: clarinetist Andraz Golob (Bass clarinetist, Berliner Philharmoniker), accordionist Sanja Mlinaric and cellist Urban Megusar.
-The young musicians have been performing on festivals and in concert halls throughout Europe: their recent engagements include concerts in Konzerthaus Berlin, Slovenian Philharmonic and a collaboration with the Slovenian Section of ISCM.
+The members of the trio are Slovenian musicians: clarinetist Andraž Golob (Bass clarinetist, Berliner Philharmoniker), accordionist Sanja Mlinarič and cellist Urban Megušar.
+The young musicians have been performing on festivals and in concert halls throughout Europe: in 2022 they played a debut concert at the Konzerthaus Berlin, in 2023 they performed at Musikverein Graz, a couple of years earlier they already played at the Slovenian Philharmonic.
 The performances of Trio Tempestoso have been broadcasted by the German “Deutschlandfunk”, Austrian Radio “Ö1”, Radio Slovenia and Radio New Zealand.

 In 2022 they were awarded “Dwight and Ursula Mamlok Prize” for the interpretation of contemporary music.